GoogleChrome/chrome-app-codelab/lab7_useridentification/README.md

 foursquare.getRecentCheckins(onSuccess, onError);
 ```

-We will leave it up to the reader to make sure that every time the app is loaded, the new data is fetched. (hint: chrome.app.runtime.onLaunched event).
+We will leave it up to you to make sure that every time the app is loaded, the new data is fetched. (hint: chrome.app.runtime.onLaunched event).

-Now, after all this, you might argue, why is putting locations into my Todo list important if I had already been at the place.
+After all this you might argue, "Why is putting locations into my Todo list important if I've already been to the place?"
 That is a good question. ;) - but you got to see the Chrome Identity API in action.